RELISH: LLM REgression with a Latent Iterative State Head: Expanded Experimental Setup

 \paragraph{RAIL} Regression-aware inference for LLMs (RAIL) \citep{Lukasik2024-yt} avoids text decoding by treating the numeric prediction as a decision-theoretic problem.
 We implement the RAIL posterior mean approach, where the model's output distribution over numeric tokens is used to calculate an expected value.
 We limit the vocabulary to digits 0--9 and the decimal point, normalizing the probabilities over these tokens at each step of a fixed-length numeric sequence generation.
 Following \citet{Lukasik2024-yt}, we sampled 16 outputs from the LLM backbone to approximate the posterior with an effective temperature of $0.25$.

-\paragraph{RAFT} Regression-aware fine-tuning (RAFT) \citep{Lukasik2025-ak} extends RAIL by fine-tuning the model to minimize a regression-aware loss rather than the standard token-level cross-entropy.
+\paragraph{RAFT} Regression-aware fine-tuning (RAFT) \citep{Lukasik2025-ak} extends RAIL by fine-tuning the model to minimize a special regression-aware loss (see Table~\ref{tab:regression-taxonomy}) rather than the standard token-level cross-entropy.
 In our experiments, RAFT uses the same hyperparameter setup as the standard LoRA decoding baselines, but optimizes the numeric expected value computed via the RAIL procedure using mean squared error.
 Following \citet{Lukasik2025-ak}, we do not sample like RAIL but instead pick $\mathcal{Y}_{\text{grid}}$ values that correspond to the gold-score range for each dataset.
 For STS-B, we use $\mathcal{Y}_{\text{grid}} = \{ 0, 1, 2, 3, 4, 5\}$.
 For SICKR-STS, we use $\mathcal{Y}_{\text{grid}} = \{ 1, 2, 3, 4, 5\}$.
 For WMT datasets, we use $\mathcal{Y}_{\text{grid}} = \{ 0, 10, 20, 30, 40, 50, 60, 70, 80, 90, 100\}$.
-As noted by \citet{Lukasik2025-ak}, we observe that all LLM backbones produced continuous scalars and achieved good predictive performance even with only a few grid candidates.
+For StatLLM, we use $\mathcal{Y}_{\text{grid}} = \{ 0, 5, 10, 15, 20, 25, 30, 35, 40, 45, 50\}$.
+Following \citet{Lukasik2025-ak}, we do not normalize grid candidates for RAFT.
+We observe that all LLM backbones produced continuous scalars and achieved good predictive performance even with only a few grid candidates.